How to start a pickle business: from brine to brand

 Here are 3 immediate steps to take:

-• Download the JIM app to see how it works on your phone.
+- Download the JIM app to test the payment flow on your phone.

 Find the right funding

 Most pickle businesses start with personal savings.
-If you need outside capital, an SBA Microloan is a great option.
-These loans range from $5,000 to $50,000 with interest rates typically between 8-13%.
-You will need a solid business plan to qualify.
+If you need outside capital, an SBA Microloan is a strong option.
+These loans go up to $50,000 through the Small Business Administration (SBA) Microloan program, with interest rates generally between 8% and 13% set by intermediary lenders.

 Manage your working capital